pierrepaleo/PDWT/README.md

-## Plugable Parallel DWT
+## Parallel DWT

-PPDWT is (yet another) implementation of the Discrete Wavelet Transform (DWT) on GPU.
+PDWT is (yet another) parallel implementation of the Discrete Wavelet Transform (DWT).
+This implementation in CUDA targets Nvidia GPUs.

-It primarily aims to be fast, simple and versatile for an easy integration in a bigger project.
+PDWT primarily aims at being fast, simple and versatile for an easy integration in a bigger project.

-There are a few others parallel implementations of DWT, but most of them are not designed to be embedded in a project, or are specific to certain wavelets (for example (5, 3) or (9, 7)).
-In this implementation, the DWT is readily computed from the provided analysis and synthesis filters.
-You can either choose filters from standard families (Daubechies, symmetric, (reverse) biorthogonal, Coiffman), or design your own filters.
+For example, the easy interface and thresholding functions make it interesting for sparse regularization of inverse problems.

 ## Features

-* 2D transform (1D and 3D coming soon)
+* 2D transform, multi-levels
 * Separable and non-separable transforms
+* DWT and SWT, both in separable/nonseparable mode
-* 72 available separable wavelets (i.e 288 filters)
+* 72 available separable wavelets
+* Custom wavelets can be defined
-* Thresholding and norms functions
+* Thresholding and norms utilities
 * Random shift utility for translation-invariant denoising
+* Simple interface (see examples)
+* Python binding available
+* Results compatible with Matlab wavelet toolbox / Python pywt.

 All the transforms are computed with the **periodic boundary extension** (the dimensions are halved at each scale).

 ## Current limitations

-* An image can be transformed up to a scale "n" if its dimensions are a multiple of 2^n.
+* For DWT, an image can be transformed up to a scale "n" if its dimensions are a multiple of 2^n.
+This limitation does not apply for SWT.
+* Only 2D data is handled for now.
+1D and 3D should come in the future.
+* Only the periodic boundary extension is implemented.
+* The parallel part is implemented in CUDA, so only Nvidia GPUs can be used.
+* The computations are done on floating point 32 bits precision (float32), since most GPUs are not so efficient with double precision.

 ## Installation